Fmelle/Human-activity-recognition/README.md

 Further studies include the iterative process of including 10%, 20%, 30% .. data to study the neccesity of data amount to establish a useful classification model looking at which activities require more data and less to be determined with a high success.

+Results and process is summarized in a report and a presentation.

-A first stable version has been established under v1.0.
+The last stable version has been established under v1.1.

 Current Data:
 -------------